3 Days in Vientiane: Temples, Baguettes, and the World's Most Relaxed Capital

 Day 3: Buddha Park and the Pumpkin of Enlightenment

 Entry: 15,000 LAK.
-The giant pumpkin-shaped structure is climbable — you enter through a demon's mouth, climb three dark, narrow levels representing hell, earth, and heaven, and emerge on the roof with views over the sculpture garden and the Mekong.
+The giant pumpkin-shaped structure is climbable — enter through a demon's mouth, climb three dark, narrow levels representing hell, earth, and heaven, and emerge on the roof with views over the sculpture garden and the Mekong.

 Final sunset.
 Final Beer Lao.
 Final papaya salad.